shokhapro/click-table-3d/README.md

-The Unity app visualizes a company worker's timeline as a 3d table.
+Unity app visualizes a company worker's timeline as a 3d table.

 Instead of a traditional 2d table ..